PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 19:16:37
+Last updated: 2024-04-02 19:17:10
-Random Quote: I know but one freedom and that is the freedom of the mind. - Antoine de Saint-Exupéry
+Random Quote: The energy of the mind is the essence of life. - Aristotle